vegaprotocol/specs/specs/0000-setting-fees-and-rewarding-mms.md

 ### APIs for fee splits and payments
 * Each market maker's equity-like share
-* Each market maker's entry valuation
+* Each market maker's average entry valuation
 * The `market-value-proxy`